WilberthGamboa/RssApi/README.md

 </p>

 ## Description
-API that stores rss information, processes the news and saves the corresponding images to disk.
-Developed in nestjs + mongodb + docker 🐱
+API that stores rss information, processes the news and saves the corresponding images to disk 🐱

 # Developed
 [NestJS](https://nestjs.com/)